 We believe that death is not the end for any of us and that the relationships we form in this life can continue after this life.
 Because of Jesus Christ’s sacrifice for us, we will all be resurrected to live forever in perfected bodies free from sickness and pain.
 His grace helps us live righteous lives, repent of wrongdoing, and become more like Him so we can have the opportunity to live with God and our loved ones for eternity.

-This emphasis helps us follow the Lord’s command given to the prophet Joseph Smith: “For thus shall my church be called in the last days, even The Church of Jesus Christ of Latter-day Saints” (Doctrine and Covenants 115:4).
+This emphasis on using the full name of the Church helps us follow the Lord’s command given to the Prophet Joseph Smith: “For thus shall my church be called in the last days, even The Church of Jesus Christ of Latter-day Saints” (Doctrine and Covenants 115:4).
 It also helps confirm that Jesus is the core of our religion and beliefs.